-There are two direct bus services a day from Pakse to Vientiane which are available to book online.
+There are currently two direct bus services a day from Pakse to Vientiane available to book online.

 Use the Search Box below to buy your bus tickets from Pakse to Vientiane.